 The Enlite offers inclusive sizing for those with larger breasts, but this style is not available for anyone smaller than a C-cup.
 It is also one of the most expensive bras in our test suite.
 While most of our testers love the look of this bra, some simply don't like the encapsulation style.
 If you're looking for a sports bra that offers ample support without sacrificing style and don't mind spending the extra money, the Enlite Weave-Back is a great choice.

 Although you have the option to size down for a little more compressive support, the Becksa is not meant for high-impact sports or exercises.
 If you have larger breasts and want a good running bra, this is simply not the right choice unless you don't mind excessive bouncing.
 It is also worth noting that this tank only comes in sizes XS to XL.
 The sizing is rather forgiving, meaning someone who usually wears a medium will fit into a small, but we would like to see Prana offer more inclusive sizing.
-But if you are looking for something low impact to wear to yoga and then out to coffee after, the Becksa Bralette is the top for you.
+But if you are looking for something low-impact to wear to yoga and then out to coffee after, the Becksa Bralette is the top for you.

 This encapsulation-compression sports bra offers ultimate support.
 The combination support style helps mitigate bouncing no matter how high impact the exercise or voluptuous the chest.
 The inclusive sizing and adjustable nature also allow for a versatile fit.
 Breaking in the Knix Catalyst takes a little patience, but the comfort and support you'll receive are well worth it.
 The adjustable shoulder straps help ease the break-in period and allow your body shape and weight to fluctuate comfortably.
-The stiffer material offers solid structure and is silky soft to the touch.
+The stiffer material offers a solid structure and is silky soft to the touch.
 And, from sleek black to gorgeous colors, there is no doubt that you'll find a tone that suits your taste.

 This review is brought to you by Hayley Thomas.
 She has been based out of Denver, Colorado, for the past 15 years but currently lives in her converted sprinter van, traveling North America to climb in places like the Red River Gorge in Kentucky and Saint George, Utah.
-When she's not climbing, Hayley is hiking around with her dogs, practicing acro yoga with friends, skiing in the winter, and biking in the summer.
+When she's not rock climbing, Hayley is hiking around with her dogs, practicing acro yoga with friends, skiing in the winter, and biking in the summer.
 Leading such an active life, she basically lives in her sports bras.
 Her body type is curvy and athletic, with a larger chest, so support is key.
 She brings a wealth of experience to our testing and ensures an unbiased viewpoint.

 Analysis and Test Results

-The pricing of sports bras varies from brand to brand, but that's not the only factor contributing to its value.
+The pricing of sports bras varies from brand to brand, but that's not the only factor contributing to their value.
 Typically speaking, bras that offer some level of adjustability and/or support in the form of encapsulation cost more, but they are not for everyone.
 We assess the value of each sports bra by comparing its performance to its price.

 The Girlfriend Collective Topanga and Paloma are two high-performing bras that won't break the bank.
 They're certainly not the cheapest sports bras on the market, but both are made of stretchy recycled material that is very comfortable and offers enough compression for most exercises — although the Topanga offers a little more support than the Paloma.

 While not an inexpensive option, the Knix Catalyst is a high-performing encapsulation bra.
 It takes a little while to break in, but the adjustable shoulder straps and rib band make it a graceful break-in period.
-This bra is most valuable for those seeking extra support for larger breasts, although our smaller chested testers also loved it.
+This bra is most valuable for those seeking extra support for larger breasts, although our smaller-chested testers also loved it.

 Another expensive-but-worth-it bra is the Lululemon Enlite Weave-Back.
 There is no better option we've found thus far if you want a bra that supports larger breasts but still looks cute.